markmccoid/myCodeDocs/docs/projects/movie-tracker.md

 ## Saved Filters

+> NOTE: **actions.js** - review **hydrateStore** function for "//!"
+Comments.
+They are above code that is used to ensure old datastore worked with new code.
+This should be removed at some point.

 The user is able to create any number of saved filters.

 They are located in Overmind at **oSaved.savedFilters** and is an Array of Objects: